Skip to main content

 North Dakota State Immigration Laws

-Learning about the intricacies of immigration laws can be daunting and overwhelming.
-The laws sometimes apply differently in each case, and states may have varying rules and regulations.
-Despite these, knowing your rights under this law is essential regardless of your immigration status.
+Immigration laws may apply differently in each case, and states may have varying rules and regulations.
+Still, knowing your rights under this law is essential regardless of your immigration status.

 Law Enforcement and Immigration in North Dakota

-The U.S. government in Washington, D.C., has departments and agencies that oversee the enforcement of immigration laws in the country.
+The U.S. government in Washington, D.C., has departments and agencies that oversee the enforcement of immigration laws.
 Below is a list of these government agencies:

-Although the federal government mainly manages immigration laws, state authorities can assist local law enforcement.
+The federal government primarily manages immigration laws.
+But state authorities can assist local law enforcement.

-The ICE's Criminal Apprehension Program (CAP) emphasizes this effort.
-The program strengthens the collaboration between federal and state agencies in enforcing the rules under immigration law.
+The ICE’s Criminal Apprehension Program (CAP) emphasizes this effort.
+The program strengthens collaboration between federal and state agencies in enforcing immigration laws.

 CAP helps to arrest, identify, and remove non-U.S. citizens who pose security threats to communities in the country.
 It applies particularly to non-U.S. citizens who committed crimes or are at large.
 The goal is to strengthen public safety by removing dangerous and violent non-U.S. citizens.

-Back in 2017, "Secure Communities" was in effect.
+In 2017, “Secure Communities” was in effect.
 It worked like CAP, wherein state and federal authorities worked together to enforce immigration laws.
 Here, the DHS shared information about arrested people with the FBI.
-They then looked at the immigration status of the person and decided about their removal or deportation.
+They then looked at the immigration status of the person and decided on their removal or deportation.

 North Dakota Employment Verification Requirements

-Several states make it mandatory for employers to verify the employment eligibility of their employees before hiring.
+Several states require employers to verify their employees’ employment eligibility before hiring.
 To help this verification effort, the DHS has E-Verify.

-E-Verify is an online system that helps employers check immigrant workers' eligibility for employment.
+E-Verify is an online system that helps employers check immigrant workers’ employment eligibility.
 The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 authorized E-Verify.

 In North Dakota, E-Verify is optional.
-But, employers may voluntarily use the system to check their employees' eligibility status.
+But employers may voluntarily use the system to verify their employees’ eligibility.

-Immigrants without proper documentation in North Dakota may not get state identification or a driver's license.
-But, DACA (Deferred Action for Childhood Arrivals) recipients may get in-state tuition rates.
+Immigrants without proper documentation in North Dakota may not get state identification or a driver’s license

 Public Benefits Restrictions

 In general, undocumented immigrants cannot get federal public benefits.
-But, several exceptions may apply to this rule.
-This is particularly true for those necessary to safeguard the immigrants' health care and safety.
-Here are some of the benefits that are accessible to immigrants living here illegally:
+But several exceptions may apply to this rule.
+This is particularly true for those necessary to safeguard the immigrants’ health care and safety.
+Some of the benefits available to undocumented immigrants in North Dakota include:

 • Child care funded by TANF and the Child Care Development Fund